rxlabz/sytody/README.md

 ## How it works

-The flutter app open a channel on the host platform (iOS only for now).
+The flutter app open a channel on the host platform.
 It uses it :

  - to ask for speech recognition and microphone usage.
 The permission is asked on the first application launch
  - to start, cancel and stop the speech recognition